If you're in immediate danger

 You don’t have to use your real name when you speak to us, or on the referral form.

 Help for an abusive partner

-If an abuser recognises that their behaviour is wrong, Equation offers support to help them change it.
+If your partner recognises that their behaviour is wrong, Equation offers support to help them change it.
 The Your Choice Project is a programme available to anyone aged 18 and over living in Nottingham city or the wider county.

 Before talking to your partner about getting help, consider if approaching them will put you or your children at risk.
 If you think your partner might become angry when you talk to them, talk to us at Equation first.

 Nottinghamshire Women’s Aid – our local Women’s Aid partners also offer services for men up until the age of 17 years and 11 months, living in Nottinghamshire county.

 We know that sometimes it’s easier to speak to an organisation that isn’t local.
 It can feel safer, or less scary to talk to someone you may never meet in person.